bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-03-newsletter.md

   connection to the receiver, send the message, and then optionally close the connection.
-This allows onion messages to work well even if only a small number of nodes on the network support them (which is the case now).
+This allows onion messages to work well even if only a small number of nodes on the network support them (which is the case now). {% assign timestamp="1:24:16" %}

 - [BIPs #1504][] updates BIP2 to allow any BIP to be written in Markdown.
-Previously all BIPs had to be written in Mediawiki markup.
+Previously all BIPs had to be written in Mediawiki markup. {% assign timestamp="1:25:00" %}

 {% assign day_after_posting = page.date | date: "%s" | plus: 86400 | date: "%Y-%m-%d 15:00" %}
 {% include snippets/recap-ad.md when=day_after_posting %}